 About Bret Schafer

 Bret Schafer is a Master of Public Diplomacy Candidate in USC’s MPD program.
 He earned a B.S. in Radio/Television/Film with a minor in Sociological Studies from Northwestern University.
 Before attending USC, he spent more than ten years in the film industry, including stints as a development assistant at Cartoon Network, a development producer at Citizen Skull Productions, and as a freelance writer at Warner Brothers, where his work on the Gravity “Fear Itself” campaign won a 2014 Golden Trailer for Best TV Thriller spot.
 In addition, he has also worked in Budapest as a radio-host and a stand-up comedian, and in Berlin as a semi-professional baseball player in Germany’s Bundesliga.

 Currently, Bret is the Editor-in-Chief of Public Diplomacy Magazine and the Professional Development Chair for the Association of Public Diplomacy Scholars.
 His interests include Russia and Eastern Europe, and he recently completed an internship in the Public Affairs Section at the U.S. Embassy in Moscow, Russia.

 About the CPD Prize for Best Student Paper

-Launched in 2009, the annual prize is intended to recognize and publicize an outstanding contribution to the field of public diplomacy by a first year graduate student in USC's Master of Public Diplomacy Program (MPD).
+Launched in 2009, the annual prize is intended to recognize and publicize an outstanding contribution to the field of public diplomacy by a graduate student in USC's Master of Public Diplomacy Program (MPD).